 Tension control is done manually, and there is an easy reverse button for reverse stitches.

-Janome states that they make the world’s easiest heavy duty sewing machines.
+Janome states that they make the world’s easiest heavy duty machines to use.
 Are these claims true?
-I don’t know for sure, but the HD3000 is a breeze.
+I don’t know for sure for all of their models, but the HD3000 is a breeze.

 First, there is a lot of room to store your items, such as extra feet or needles, thanks to the storage compartment.
 This allowed me to get through projects faster because all of the feet, needles and thread I needed was just a few inches away.